alexanderenrique/alexanderenrique.github.io/docs/general/Today-I-Learned.md

 #### 08/23/2025
-- Spanish Moss does not natively grow in California, it's acutally a lichen called lace lichen, and it's the state lichen of California.
+- Spanish Moss does not natively grow in California, it's actually a lichen called lace lichen, and it's the state lichen of California.
 The more you know!

 #### 08/20/2025
 - mkdocs is the truth, started learning about how to lay out a blog using it instead of github pages themes - used to build this [[index]] site